Be sure to check out my music page on Instagram @chrisbohenekmusic

 – Job 39: 19 – 25

-Chris Bohenek brings over 26 years of working horseback experience, in handling both horses and cattle to his students.
+Chris Bohenek brings over 28 years of working horseback experience, in handling both horses and cattle to his students.
 Having worked for large ranches throughout Montana, Wyoming, and Arizona, Chris now resides in the Bitterroot Valley.
-Chris manages a small cattle/ horse ranch in the valley and continues to train horses and people throughout the year.
+Chris continues to train horses and people throughout the year.

 Like so many people, I have experienced what it is like to be frustrated with a lack of knowledge and understanding of the equine and bovine species.
 After several years of making things far more difficult then was needed for both myself and horses, I started to seek out advice and help from others that had gone before me.
 Those that understood the quiet relationship between horse, rider and cow.
 In doing so, I was introduced to the Vaquero or Californio philosophy and style of horsemanship.